The FSLN’s relationship with religion has always been contradictory

 In 1985, in the middle of the contra war, Father Miguel D’Escoto, Nicaragua’s foreign minister, organized a fast to raise popular Christian consciousness against the US aggression, and a Stations of the Cross pilgrimage from Jalapa to Managua with the same objective.
 Calling it the “evangelical insurrection,” it resonated with already-aware national sectors but made no impression on the religious consciousness of most people.
 At that time, I was the parish priest of the church in Managua’s Monseñor Lezcano barrio, where the fast was organized, and I received politicians from many countries of the world but saw that most of the parishioners stopped attending Mass.

 Years later, another fast, this time of Catholics and Evangelicals “for peace and disarmament,” had the same result.
-We asked Monsignor Obando, already made a cardinal by Pope John Paul II, to receive us so we could try to convince him that his declarations in Washington hadn’t fostered peace and disarmament… but he didn’t change his line.
+We asked Monsignor Obando, already created a cardinal by Pope John Paul II, to receive us so we could try to convince him that his declarations in Washington hadn’t fostered peace and disarmament… but he didn’t change his line.
 It was clear that he and his adviser, Roberto Rivas, represented the interests of the armed counterrevolution.

-We had arenas for dialogue but achieved little
+We had arenas for dialogue

 The FSLN opened a space for dialogue with some priests, nuns and representatives of reflection centers linked to the progressive Church in the 1980s.
 We met periodically with René Núñez from the FSLN leadership.
 We spoke completely freely and frankly, disagreeing on some measures such as the expelling of Bishop Pablo Vega from the country.